 Whatever you study, learning German will increase your future opportunities, as you acquire a range of skills which can improve the quality of your work and life.
-If you are still not convinced, here are ten reasons why learning German is a great idea:
+If you are still not convinced, here are seven reasons why learning German is a great idea:

 1. German is the most widely spoken language in Europe